 Somebody came to me yesterday, and he said, “I worked in one area of the country, and there were some difficulties, so we left that area and moved to another area and I was trying to teach Churches to prepare themselves with classes for evangelism later on, but they do not want to.
 They are not interested.
 I cannot get anything done.”

 “But at the same time I discovered something else.
-I met two men from the same province, and these two men are a CBLT Center Director and a CBLT Center Administrator and they are holding Bible classes all over.
+I met two men from the same province, and these two men are a New Life Ministry Director and a New Life Administrator and they are holding Bible classes all over.
 And in those Bible classes something beautiful is happening.
 Two Saturdays a month, these men hold conferences for pastors and other leaders.
 They are doing a fantastic job.
 We are so excited about that.”

 Now there is something in that province that is way high up, totally different from the rest of the Christians.
-There are some CBLT Center leaders there in that province that have a vision.
+There are some New Life leaders there in that province that have a vision.
 They know what they want to do.
 They have a plan of action.
 They are working hard every day, but they are also looking to the future.
 They are thinking about the summer.
 They are thinking about the next school year.
-In the CBLT Center there is a vision, there is a hope, there is a desire to bring to fulfillment that which God has given to them and shown to them.
-And while other Christians in the whole country and also some churches in the same area are dying, those people who are in the CBLT Bible classes are alive.
+There is a vision, there is a hope, there is a desire to bring to fulfillment that which God has given to them and shown to them.
+And while other Christians in the whole country and also some churches in the same area are dying, those people who are in the New Life Bible classes are alive.

 C. Action

 Noah had a vision.
 God said “build an ark”.
-Nobody had never built an ark before.
+Nobody had ever built an ark before.
 It was a stupid idea.
 It was a laughable idea.
 To think that animals were going to come by themselves into this boat thing.
 However, Noah had a vision and Noah acted it out.
 For a hundred years he gave a testimony about his vision and what he was doing.
 He preached to everybody that wanted to listen.
 He said, “A lot of water is going to come.”
 It had never rained before.
 Nobody had ever used an umbrella.
 Nothing had come from the sky.
 God spoke.
 Noah had a vision.
 He acted it out.
 It was a thing of faith.
 Because of his faith you are sitting here today in a chair.
 If it was not for him you would not be sitting here.
 And they have discovered this Ark now.
 It is laying very clearly on a plateau on Mt Ararat in Turkey.